JasonG7234/NBA-Draft-Model/README.md

 # NBA Draft Model

-This is a Python college basketball data scraper + draft model.
+This is a Python NCAA basketball data scraper + draft model.

 ## Installation